F5Networks/f5-azure-arm-templates/experimental/autoscale/waf/readme.md

 ### Post-Deployment Azure Configuration
 This solution deploys an ARM template that fully configures BIG-IP(s) and handles clustering(DSC) and Azure creation of objects needed for management of those BIG-IP's.
 However, once deployed the assumption is configuration will be performed on the BIG-IP(s) to create virtual servers, pools, etc... to be used for processing application traffic.
 Since at deployment time that information is unknown ensure the below is done for each unique service to allow traffic to reach the BIG-IP(s) in the VM Scale Set.

-Post-deployment items(example application on port 443)
+# Post-deployment tasks(example application on port 443)
 1) Add a "Health Probe" to the ALB(Azure Load Balancer) for port 443, you can choose tcp or http depending on your needs.  - This will query each BIG-IP at that port to determine if it is available for traffic.
 2) Add a "Load Balancing Rule" to the ALB where the port is 443 and the backend port is also 443(assuming you are using same port on the BIG-IP), make sure the backend pool is selected(there should only be one backend pool which was created and will be managed by the VM Scale set)
 3) Add an "Inbound Security Rule" to the Network Security Group(NSG) for port 443 as the NSG is added to the subnet where the BIG-IP(s) live - You could optionally just remove the NSG from the subnet as the VM Scale Set is fronted by the ALB.

 ### Service Principal Authentication
 This solution requires read-only access to the VM Scale Set information to determine how the BIG-IP cluster should be configured as a result of the dynamics of new VBIG-IP's being scaled up/down.
-The most efficient and security-conscious way to handle this is to utilize Azure service principal authentication for all the reasons service prinicpals are utilized instead of a user account.
+The most efficient and security-conscious way to handle this is to utilize Azure service principal authentication for all the reasons service principals are utilized instead of a user account.
 Below provides information/links on the options for configuring a service principal within Azure if this is the first time it is needed in a subscription.

 _Ensure that however the creation of the service principal occurs to verify it only has read access and limit it as much as possible prior to this template being deployed and used by the VM scale set within the resource group selected(new or existing)._

-The end result should be posession of a client(application) ID, tenant ID and service principal secret that can login to the same subscription this template will be deployed into.
+The end result should be possession of a client(application) ID, tenant ID and service principal secret that can login to the same subscription this template will be deployed into.
 Ensuring this is fully functioning prior to deploying this ARM template will save on some troubleshooting post-deployment if the service principal is in fact not fully configured.

 #### 1. Azure Portal